Pelvic Vein Embolization

 The catheter is then removed and the incision is closed with a bandage.

-Since the procedure is typically performed on an outpatient basis, the patient can go home the same day.
+Patient is monitored for any complications.
+Since the procedure is typically performed on an outpatient basis, patients can go home the same day.
+A follow-up appointment will be scheduled to monitor progress.

-• Trying out home remedies like hot water bottles or compresses can also provide some much needed relief during the healing process.
-Be sure to check in with your doctor regularly so they can monitor your progress and suggest any other treatments which may help along the way.
+Be sure to check in with our providers regularly so they can monitor your progress and suggest any other treatments which may help along the way.